Elie Wiesel Foundation for Humanity: Prize in Ethics essay contest

+Political positions

+The Elie Wiesel Foundation stated Israel's actions in the Gaza war were "legitimate acts of self-defense against an organization that seeks Israel's destruction" and did not constitute genocide.

 Foundation awards

 The Humanitarian Award was created by to recognize people that fight injustice, intolerance and share the beliefs and goals of the foundation in their work.
 The award has been given out every year since the 1989 when France's then first lady Danielle Mitterrand won the award.
 Some past recipients have been:

 Danielle Mitterrand, former First Lady of France, in 1989 for her work with children in Third World countries.

 President George H. W. Bush in 1991 for his role in bringing peace and democracy to the Middle East during and after the Gulf War.

 King Juan Carlos I of Spain, 1991, for peacefully bringing democracy to his country.

 Laura Bush, 2002, for her career in bettering children's education.

 Oprah Winfrey, 2007, for her global humanitarian efforts, and education of children.

 Nicolas Sarkozy, former French President, won the award in 2008 for renewing ties with WW2 allies and his commitment to peace for Israel and the Middle East.

 The awards are modeled after Jewish tzedakah, or collection boxes.
 These boxes are used to collect donations for the poor anonymously.
-The Humanitarian Award boxes are modeled to look like those found in eastern European synagogues pre World War II.
+The Humanitarian Award boxes are modeled to look like those found in eastern European synagogues pre-World War II.